willingc/pragmatic-packaging/README.md

 Instead, multiple tools have evolved to satisfy the individual user's use case.
 Changes in Python and its uses have driven the need for more than one packaging tool.

-Instead of focusing on "one" tool to rule them all, I believe that users seek the tool that helps them accomplish their specific task.
+Instead of focusing on "one" tool to rule them all, I believe that users seek the tool that helps them accomplish their specific tasks.
 As a user with a specific task, I may be faced with several tools that meet my needs.
 I now need to choose among these tools.
 Alternatively, I may only have one tool that somewhat meets my needs and I need to improvise or create a custom solution.